Apr 29, 2025

 • The company’s official documents include mistakes or edits

-• The company’s ownership is changing on a frequent basis
+• The company’s ownership is changing frequently

 When establishing a business relationship with a corporate customer, regulated companies must conduct CDD (customer due diligence) procedures in accordance with AML regulations.
 Usually, this involves the following steps:

-1. Collecting information that identifies the company, including:
+1. Collecting information that identifies the company

 • Name, registered number, registered office and principal place of business